shruti-6767/casestudy-dataform/README.md

 <h1>GA4 Dataform Pipeline (GCP)</h1>

 A clean and scalable **Bronze → Silver → Gold** analytics pipeline built using **Dataform on Google Cloud** on top of the GA4 public e-commerce dataset.
+In this dataset, Google Analytics 4 generates a new table named events_YYYYMMDD for each calendar day.
+Every device that triggers an event (such as a page view, purchase, session start, etc.) sends its event data to Google Analytics on the same day the event occurs.
+Google Analytics then exports that day’s data into a daily partition table.

 ---